Cinnabons Cinnamon Rolls – a cinnabon copycat recipe, about the closest you’ll get to the real thing. Super easy to make.

 - Working carefully, from the long edge, roll the dough down to the bottom edge.
 My roll ended up being 18 inches in length, allowing me to cut each roll so that it's 1½ inches in height.

 - Cut the dough into 1½ inch slices, and place in a lightly greased baking pan.
 You might find it easier if you use a piece of floss vs a knife.
+Place them in a baking pan, I used a 9x13 inches and cover them with a damp towel.
+Let them rise again for another 30 minutes until they double in size.

 - Bake for 20 minutes or until light golden brown.
 Cooking time can vary greatly!